-- 1. On track for graduation: at least 70% in all classes at the end of 3rd quarter. - 2.
-Financial obligations are met. - 3.
-Good Attendance: 12 or fewer unqualified absences at the time of the Trip and all make-up time completed. - 4.
-Enrolled in Murray CSD at least at the beginning of the Senior year and/or have attended Murray CSD in the past for at least 3 semesters. - 5.
-Trip and accident insurance will be required. - 6.
-The parent/guardian will sign an agreement relieving Murray Community School District of all liability. - 7.
-The trip will be limited to three (3) school days and two (2) school nights and no more than four hundred (400) miles from home. - 8.
-The superintendent, principal, class sponsor, or activities director will act as chaperone. - 9.
-All school policies, rules and regulations will be in effect. - 10.
-All class obligations are fulfilled (concession stand obligations, fundraising obligations, or any other duties the class has decided on have been fulfilled.) - 11.
+- 1. Financial obligations are met. - 2.
+Good Attendance: 12 or fewer unqualified absences at the time of the Trip and all make-up time completed. - 3.
+Enrolled in Murray CSD at least at the beginning of the Senior year and/or have attended Murray CSD in the past for at least 3 semesters. - 4.
+Trip and accident insurance will be required. - 5.
+The parent/guardian will sign an agreement relieving Murray Community School District of all liability. - 6.
+The trip will be limited to three (3) school days and two (2) school nights and no more than four hundred (400) miles from home. - 7.
+The superintendent, principal, class sponsor, or activities director will act as chaperone. - 8.
+All school policies, rules and regulations will be in effect. - 9.
+All class obligations are fulfilled (concession stand obligations, fundraising obligations, or any other duties the class has decided on have been fulfilled.) - 10.
 Senior Trip attendees shall be subject to a search of personal belongings before going on Senior Trip.
 This can include bags, belongings and use of a BAC sensor.